|TOTAL||163||71||.697||1 UAA||4 NCAAs|

 Walby was hired as the sixth head coach in the 40-year history of the program Dec.
 23, 2013.

-WashU volleyball’s tradition of excellence has continued under the guidance of Walby as the team captured the University Athletic Association (UAA) conference championship in 2015 and advanced to the NCAA Division III National Championship match in 2016.
-She was rewarded with her third overall and first UAA Coach of the Year award with WashU in 2015.
-Under the tutelage of Walby, the Bears have advanced to the NCAA Regional Championship match in three straight seasons.
+WashU volleyball’s tradition of excellence has continued under the guidance of Walby as the team captured the University Athletic Association (UAA) conference championship in 2015 and 2017 while also advancing to the NCAA Division III National Championship match in 2016.
+She was rewarded with her fourth overall and second UAA Coach of the Year award with WashU in 2017.
+Under the tutelage of Walby, the Bears advanced to the NCAA Regional Championship match in three consecutive seasons (2014-2016).

-During Walby’s three years at WashU, the Bears have posted a 96-20 record, won the UAA conference title and advanced to NCAA tournament three times.
+During Walby’s four years at WashU, the Bears have posted a 120-30 record, won the UAA conference title twice and advanced to NCAA tournament four times.
 She has developed several athletes with highly decorated careers including Allison Zastrow who was named the American Volleyball Coaches Association (AVCA) Division III Player of the Year in 2015.
-Under her watchful eye, the Bears have received nine All-America honors, 11 all-Central Region Team selections, 13 all-UAA conference honors and 16 Academic all-UAA accolades.
+Under her watchful eye, the Bears have received 10 All-America honors, 13 all-Central Region Team selections, 17 all-UAA conference honors and 19 Academic all-UAA accolades.

 In her first season on the Danforth Campus, Walby led the Bears to a 35-6 record and an appearance in the NCAA Regional Championship match.
 Her 35 wins were the most by a first-year coach in school history.